 Deutsche Bank AG agreed Friday to pay the DOJ and SEC $122.9 million in penalties and disgorgement to resolve FCPA offenses in China, Italy, Abu Dhabi, and Saudi Arabia.… Continue Reading

-A recent scandal at a major Chinese public hospital revealed that many of the public hospitals across the country outsource their medical services to private companies and employ doctors as independent contractors.
-That could raise doubts about some public hospital doctors in China being “foreign officials” under the FCPA.… Continue Reading
+A recent scandal at a major Chinese public hospital revealed that many of the public hospitals across the country outsource their medical services to private companies and employ doctors as independent contractors. … Continue Reading

 The Securities and Exchange Commission Monday charged Bruker Corporation with violating the Foreign Corrupt Practices Act by paying for sightseeing trips and shopping expenses for Chinese government officials responsible for buying the company’s products.… Continue Reading

 Business opportunities in China abound.
-But as anyone who reads the FCPA Blog knows, compliance there can be particularly challenging.… Continue Reading
+But as anyone who reads the FCPA Blog knows, compliance there can be particularly challenging.
+Understanding how the FCPA has tripped up others and knowing recent enforcement trends are critical first steps.… Continue Reading